slevithan/regex/README.md

 Possessive quantifiers are created by adding `+` to a quantifier, and they're similar to greedy quantifiers except they don't allow backtracking.
 Although greedy quantifiers start out by matching as much as possible, if the remainder of the regex doesn't find a match, the regex engine will backtrack and try all permutations of how many times the quantifier should repeat.
 Possessive quantifiers prevent the regex engine from doing this.

-> Possessive quantifiers are syntactic sugar for [atomic groups](#atomic-groups) when their contents are a single repeated item (token, character class, or group).
+> Possessive quantifiers are syntactic sugar for [atomic groups](#atomic-groups) when their contents are a single repeated item (which could be a token, character class, or group).

 Like atomic groups, possessive quantifiers are mostly useful for performance and preventing ReDoS, but they can also be used to eliminate certain matches.
 For example, `` regex`a++.` `` matches one or more `a` followed by a character other than `a`.
 Unlike `/a+./`, it won't match a sequence of only `a` characters like `'aaa'`.
 The possessive `++` doesn't give back any of the `a`s it matched, so in this case there's nothing left for the `.` to match.